vs41/AI-Driven-Vibration-Analysis/README.md

 ➡️ Conclusion:
 The displacement predicted by the algorithm closely matches the experimental data, validating the reliability and accuracy of the proposed method.

+By using Sobel operator method for cantilever beam: